ros-controls/roadmap/design_drafts/ros2_control_documentation.rst

 This manual assumes that you use this default node-setup.

 On the one side, CM manages (e.g., loading, activating, deactivating, unloading) controllers and from them required interfaces.
-On the other side, it has access to the hardware components (through Resource Manager), i.e., the interfaces provided by them.
+On the other side, it has access to the hardware components (through Resource Manager), i.e., their interfaces.
-The Controller Manager matches those two sides, enables controller to access the hardware's interfaces when activated or reports an error if there is a access conflict.
+The Controller Manager matches *required* and *provided* interfaces, gives controllers access to hardware's when activated or reports an error if there is a access conflict.

+The execution of the control-loop is managed by the CM's ``update()`` method.
+The method reads data from the hardware components, updates outputs of all active controllers and write the result to the components.

 Resource Manager
 ----------------
-The
+The `Resource Manager`_ (RM) abstracts physical hardware and its drivers (called *hardware components*) for ros2_control framework.
+The RM loads the components using ``pluginlib``-library, manages their lifecycle and components' state and command interfaces.
+This abstraction provided by RM enables re-usability of implemented hardware components, e.g., robot and gripper, without any implemenatation and flexible hardware application for state and command interfaces, e.g., separate hardware/communication libraries for motor control and encoder reading.

+For the execution of the control-loop the RM's ``read()`` and ``write()`` methods deal with communication to the hardware components.

 .. _overview-controllers:
 Controllers
 -----------
+The controllers in ros2_control framework have the same functionality as defined in the control theory, they compare the reference value with the measured output and based on this error calculate an system's input (for more details visit `Wikipedia <https://en.wikipedia.org/wiki/Control_theory>`_).
 The controlles are objects derived from `ControllerInterface`_ (``controller_interface`` package in `ros-controls/ros2_control`_) and exported as plugins using ``pluginlib``-library.
 For example of on controller check `ForwardCommandController implementation`_ in the `ros-controls/ros2_controllers`_ repository.
+The controllers' lifecycle is based on the `LifecycleNode-Class`_ implementing the state machine as described in `Node Lifecycle Design`_ document.

+When executing the control-loop ``update()`` method is called.
+The method has access to the latest interface states and enables controller to write the hardware's command interfaces.

 User Interfaces
 ---------------